Gluten-Free Crab Cakes for the Whole Family

 Heat the oil in a heavy skillet over medium heat.

 Sauté the crab cakes until they are lightly browned and cooked through.

 Drain on paper towels.

 Salt and pepper if desired, or you can season them with Old Bay Seafood Seasoning or a dash of Tabasco Sauce to taste.

 Serve with a wedge of lemon or your favorite dipping sauce if you like.

-This is a frugal recipe for those with gluten intolerance, gluten sensitivity or celiac disease, but it is also well-liked by people who have no food allergies.
-It is gluten-free (contains no wheat, barley or rye flour), casein-free, dairy-free, lactose-free and refined sugar-free.
+This is one of my frugal gluten-free recipes for those with gluten intolerance, gluten sensitivity or celiac disease, but it is also well-liked by people who have no food allergies.
+It is gluten-free (contains no wheat, barley or rye flour), casein-free, dairy-free, lactose-free, soy-free and refined sugar-free.

 Simply Sugar & Gluten-Free’s Slightly Indulgent Tuesday